tianchengzhe/EllipTrack_docs/docs/parameters_movie_definition.rst

          filename_format = 'Well%b%02c';

+   Note that this parameter only defines the format of image filenames, not the actual values of Row ID, Frame ID, etc. These values will be defined by the parameters below.

 *  :reditalic:`channel_names` :gray:`(nx1 cell array)` --- Name of the fluorescence channels

    Each row stores the name of the i-th channel.
-For image sequences/stacks, must match the order of *image_path*.
+For image sequences/stacks, they must match the order of *image_path*.
+The first channel must image cell nuclei.

 *  :reditalic:`signal_names` :gray:`(nx1 cell array)` --- Names of the signals to measure